helvete/request/README.md

 		Default behaviour is to follow any location redirects.
 Provide this flag in order for the client not to follow redirects -a|--no-user-agent
 		User-agent header is being added by default.
-Provide this par to omit it
+Provide this flag to omit it
 	<options-file>
 		Provided location of options file.
 See ./post-request-example for clues
 Note: